 Setting the Amazon ablaze is an easy and quick way to achieve their goals; it’s also recklessly endangering the planet.

-The Amazon provides 20% of the planet’s oxygen, houses millions of different species, regulates massive planetary systems, and buffers countries against the ravages of climate change.
+The Amazon provides oxygen for the planet, houses millions of different species, regulates massive planetary systems, and buffers countries against the ravages of climate change.
 Its destruction would accelerate the decline of wildlife around the world and could unravel the efforts that have been made in the global fight against extreme poverty.
 All of the United Nations Global Goals, for that matter, would be endangered by its loss.

 The industrial interests destroying the Amazon have the support of Brazil’s President Jair Bolsonaro, who came into office promising to end regulations that shield the forest and also strip Indigenous people who protect the forest of their rights.

 The destruction of the Amazon is not inevitable and there are countless organizations working to protect its unrivalled ecological splendor.

 Here are seven organizations you can donate to to save the Amazon.

 1. Amazon Watch

 Amazon Watch fights the destruction of the Amazon, supports Indigenous rights, and finds climate justice solutions.

 It also happens to be Lil Nas X’s charity of choice for saving the Amazon.

 Amazon Conservation Team works hand-in-hand with Indigenous leaders to ensure the long-term welfare of the Amazon Rainforest.